Meito Kansho: Appreciation of Important Swords

 Style: shinogi zukuri

-Jigane: tight itame hada, there are dense ji-nie, fine chikei, and a bright jigane.
+Jigane: tight ko-itame hada, there are abundant dense ji-nie, and chikei.

 Style: shinogi zukuri